Please fill in the electronic health questionnaire here the day before or the same day as the planned blood donation.

 Q: How does the electronic health questionnaire affect the blood donation process?

-A: The electronic form can be completed at home the night before or even on the bus on the way to the donation site.
+A: The electronic form can be completed at home or on the way to the donation site.
 The information you provide on the form remains valid from the time you fill in the form to the following day.

 From the registration onward, your blood donation visit will go in the same familiar and safe way as always.
 Please, be prepared to present your ID several times during the donation visit.